Daily High to Daily Low: Is It Safe to Buy Danimer Scientific Inc. (DNMR)?

 Many brokerage firms have already submitted their reports for DNMR stocks, with Jefferies repeating the rating for DNMR by listing it as a “Buy.”
 The predicted price for DNMR in the upcoming period, according to Jefferies is $31 based on the research report published on January 06th of the current year 2021.

-Volatility was left at 8.57%, however, over the last 30 days, the volatility rate increased by 6.99%, as shares surge +12.57% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.23% lower at present.
+Volatility was left at 7.78%, however, over the last 30 days, the volatility rate increased by 7.95%, as shares surge +5.40% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +15.48% upper at present.

 Stock Fundamentals for DNMR